Writing

 St. George’s C of E Primary School is a Talk for Writing school.
 This means we follow the Talk for Writing programme created by Pie Corbett to teach Literacy throughout the school.

-The inspiration for this choice of Literacy scheme came from a desire to improve engagement and achievement in writing throughout the school to help our pupils make the best start to their future lives.
+The inspiration for this choice of Literacy scheme came from a desire to develop engagement and achievement in writing throughout the school to help our pupils make the best start to their future lives.
 As the introduction to the national curriculum says: ‘Fluency in the English language is an essential foundation for success in all subjects.’
-We required a clear, creative and active pedagogical approach to inspire our students.
+We love Talk For Writing's clear, creative and active approach to inspire our students.
 The Talk for Writing framework suits our needs perfectly as it creates a collaborative and consistent delivery of Literacy lessons throughout school.
 This shared method is rich in vocabulary and stories which has enabled our students to flourish.

 Following in-depth training we have embedded the Talk for Writing method into our daily teaching.
 We have found the teaching style is perfect for our students as they benefit from the strong principles of the scheme.

-Please see the following Powerpoint for an overview of the teaching process.
+Please see the following Power Point Presentation for an overview of the teaching process.
 Please contact the Literacy coordinator, Fiona Hall, for any further information.

 Talk for writing inspiration!